Lyttonsville

 Lyttonsville is a mostly residential neighborhood of Silver Spring, Maryland.
 Established in the 1850s, it is among the oldest neighborhoods in Montgomery County and is a notable example of a community created by free African Americans before the Civil War.
-Today, Lyttonsville is a 68-acre, predominantly residential neighborhood mostly composed of modest single-family homes.
+Today, Lyttonsville is a 68-acre, predominantly residential neighborhood mostly composed of small single-family homes.

 Location

 Located in the Silver Spring CDP, Lyttonsville is bordered by East-West Highway (Maryland Route 410) to the south, beyond which is the neighborhood of Rock Creek Forest and, further south, Washington, D.C.
 Rock Creek Park and Chevy Chase are located to the west, Forest Glen Park to the north, and Woodside and Downtown Silver Spring to the east.